bigdatagenomics/eggo/docs/spec.md

 ### Data partitioning

 Currently, the data partitioning scheme that is planned to be supported is by genome locus.
-The specific details of how that will be done are TBD.
-TODO:
+The specific details of how that will be done are TBD, however it will likely be by chromosome and position (modulo 1e6 or 1e7, TBD).
+For example, records for positions in the range `[4e6, 5e6)` would live in the `/chr=1/pos=4` partition.

-@tomwhite
+For datasets with many samples, the data may be further partitioned by sample (hash of ID, or by date).
+However, this is not expected for any of the public datasets at this point.

 ### Data flattening